Simulation Execution and Playback

 [ ] + AISTSimulator

-Here, as “Floor” model is a static model, no motion trajectory is output.
+Here, since the “Floor” model is a static model, no motion trajectory is output.

 + AISTSimulator-box1